Raspberry Sorbet in a Food Processor

-I named this frozen confection Raspberry Dream Sorbet because once you whirl together the raspberries, simple syrup, and egg whites, what results is nothing short of dreamy.
-A raspberry sorbet you can make in the food processor, it’s cold, tangy, and luscious.
+I call this frozen confection Raspberry Dream Sorbet because once you whirl together the raspberries, simple syrup, and egg whites, what results is nothing short of dreamy.
+A raspberry sorbet in the food processor, it’s cold, tangy, and luscious.
 The fact that it will only take you about five minutes of hands-on time, that you don’t need an ice cream maker, and it calls for just three ingredients means it’s a dream to make, too.

 A Different Kind of Sorbet